zalando/opentracing-toolbox/README.md

 }
 ```

-or you can use an aspect for it:
+or you can use the builtin aspect for it:

 ```xml
 <dependency>